unitedstates/licensing/index.md

 It is incumbent on the agency to attempt to determine the intellectual property status of any work it publishes as open data.
 If the status of a work is unclear, it should be clearly marked as not open, such as with a notice that the work may not be a work of the United States Government.

-When mixing government and non-government works, such as on an official government blog with public contributors, we recommend that the non-governmental contributors be required to waive copyright protection to their submissions in a similar manner as above.
-In some instances, such as contributions to a blog, licensing non-governmental contributions in a manner that meets the requirements of the [the Open Definition][4] may be appropriate, but bear in mind that such contributions would not be “license-free” and thus might not be considered open.
-In that case, non-open data should be clearly marked in a machine-processable manner.
+When mixing government and non-government works, such as on an official government blog with public contributors, we recommend that the non-governmental contributors be required to waive copyright protection to their submissions in a similar manner as above.In some instances, such as contributions to a blog, licensing non-governmental contributions in a manner that meets the requirements of the [the Open Definition][4] may be appropriate, but bear in mind that such contributions would not be “license-free”, as per the discussion above.
+In that case, material which is openly licensed rather than license-free should be clearly marked as such in a machine-processable manner.

 *WhiteHouse.gov uses this mixed approach at http://www.whitehouse.gov/copyright.*